XinheMu/ADCReplication-SupportCategorical/README.md

 Q: The Q-error of queries 0 to 9999

 SortQ: The Q-error of all queries sorted in ascending order

+To run the ablation studies with Bayesnet disabled, change the 4th parameter for "Train_ADC_All_Histograms_experimental_ver2.py" to "False", then run the aforementioned programs in exactly the same sequence, using exactly the same parameter settings.
+Doing so will not produce different results on the datasets forest, higgs, and advantage, due to no functional dependency being detected in the first place.

+To conver queries and labels in the format of "Are We Ready for Learned Cardinality Estimation" into our preferred format (training and testing queries in ADC's preferred format are also provided in the dataverse repository), please run convert_queries.py and convert_labels.py, with parameter setting

+${dataset_name}(choose between "forest, power, higgs, advantage, taxi, census, dmv") ${query_type} (choose between "train, test, valid")

 Also to run the dataframe-based 10k sampling program samplingtest.py, the parameters are: